hemanth-santuari/indexscrapper/README.md

 5. Make sure you have the necessary build tools installed:
    - Windows: Install Visual C++ Build Tools
    - Linux: `sudo apt-get install build-essential python3-dev`

+### GitHub Codespaces Specific Issues

+- If you encounter browser automation issues in Codespaces, make sure to use the headless mode for Chrome.
+- For file permission issues, you may need to run `chmod +x install_dependencies.py` before executing the script.
+- If you're having trouble with the browser in Codespaces, try using the demo mode which doesn't require a real browser.